Unlock the secrets to stunning photos! Get the Free Photography Composition Cheat Sheet →

 But when something sounds too good to be true, it probably is.
 A second-hand unit might seem like a bargain, but pay attention to its condition, age, release date, model issue, etc.

+An outdated camera will definitely not help you when comparing its performance and file size.
 Purchasing cameras from reputable buyers and platforms should also be considered.
 I recommend you learn more about cameras before bidding or sealing a deal.

 3. Autofocus